hfinkel/lfort/docs/PCHInternals.rst

 AST file format required for modules are discussed in the section on :ref:`modules <pchinternals-modules>`.

-Clang's AST files are designed with a compact on-disk representation, which minimizes both creation time and the time required to initially load the AST file.
-The AST file itself contains a serialized representation of Clang's abstract syntax trees and supporting data structures, stored using the same compressed bitstream as `LLVM's bitcode file format
+LFort's AST files are designed with a compact on-disk representation, which minimizes both creation time and the time required to initially load the AST file.
+The AST file itself contains a serialized representation of LFort's abstract syntax trees and supporting data structures, stored using the same compressed bitstream as `LLVM's bitcode file format
 <http://llvm.org/docs/BitCodeFormat.html>`_.

-Clang's AST files are loaded "lazily" from disk.
-When an AST file is initially loaded, Clang reads only a small amount of data from the AST file to establish where certain important data structures are stored.
+LFort's AST files are loaded "lazily" from disk.
+When an AST file is initially loaded, LFort reads only a small amount of data from the AST file to establish where certain important data structures are stored.
 The amount of data read in this initial load is independent of the size of the AST file, such that a larger AST file does not lead to longer AST load times.
 The actual header data